-At Inglewood Farms, we aim to keep all our product as fresh as possible and have therefore chosen the state-of-the-art packaging system called “Modified Atmosphere Packaging” or MAP.
+At Inglewood Organic, we aim to keep all our product as fresh as possible and have therefore chosen the state-of-the-art packaging system called “Modified Atmosphere Packaging” or MAP.

 In contrast to the process of vacuum sealing a product, we aim to keep our chicken in protective packaging without the compression or rigidity of other packaging varieties.
 In our process, there is a regulated quantity of inert gas flushed through each pack and therefore a raised or flat top seal on your chicken pack is not related to the ‘freshness’ of the chicken.